pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 	* Bike

 **Rival:**
-- X ACC, X Speed, Bliz (TB/Bliz), Bliz, TB, EQ, EQ, Horn Drill
+- X Acc, X Speed, Bliz (TB/Bliz), Bliz, TB, EQ, EQ, Horn Drill

 ## Victory Road
-- Optional Safety: Pick up the Full Restore [here](http://gunnermaniac.com/pokeworld?map=194#26/7)
+- Optional Safety: Pick up the [Full Restore](http://gunnermaniac.com/pokeworld?map=194#26/7)

 ## E4
-- Don't deposit pokes unless you have no more revives
+- Don't deposit pokes unless you have no more Revives

 **Lorelei:**
 * Dewgong:
 	- Swap to the Bird turn 1
-	- Swap back to Nido and X ACC then HD
+	- Swap back to Nido and X Acc then HD
 	- HD all remaining Pokes
 - Before Bruno use an Elixer

 **Bruno:**
-- X ACC, Bliz, HD x2, Bliz, HD
+- X Acc, Bliz, HD x2, Bliz, HD

 MENU before Agatha:
 * Super Potion with 19 or more HP
 * Super Potion + Potion with 18 or less HP
-  - if out of potion, just Super Potion once
+  - if out of Potion, just Super Potion once
 * Rare Candy

 **Agatha:**
 * Gengar: X Spec, EQ
-  - If you get put to sleep use the pokeflute, and if you get confused risk it since you would need to X Spec again if you swapped
+  - If you get put to sleep use the Pokeflute, and if you get confused risk it since you would need to X Spec again if you swapped
 * Golbat: Bliz
   - If you miss Bliz, and Golbat uses Haze, use
 	- 2x TB on Golbat